SamuelNw/SamuelNw/ReadMe.md

 ### Hi there, I'm Sam 👋
-### A full stack dev utilizing ReactJs and Django!!

-- 🔭 I'm currently working on several personal projects.
+### I am currently self-learning software development - with/in python.

-- 🌱 I’m currently learning some more Django stuff, alongside Data Structures and Algorithms in python.
+- 🌱 I’m currently learning Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on any web related projects.
 - 📫 How to reach me: [Linktree](https://linktr.ee/SamuelNWanyoike) .
 - 😄 Pronouns: he/him